mathe-e-botond/ds-math-notes/07-neural-networks.md

 ## **7.3 How networks learn**

-To calculate the cost function (7.4) or (7.5) we need to iterates trough all input data, calculating weight updates might be costly.
-Instead of calculating the cost for all inputs, for each update we can select a subset of size $m$ of training data, noted with $X_j$, called mini batch to update the weights.
+Training neural networks can be highly inefficient so we need various optimizations.
+First we optimize on how we use the input data.
+To calculate the rate of change in cost function (7.4) or (7.5) we could iterates trough all input data, but this process would be costly.
+Instead of calculating the change in cost function for all inputs, we can select a subset of size $m$ of training data, noted with $X_j$, called **mini batch** to update the weights.
 The update would take the form

 $$w_k' = w_k - {\eta \over m} { \partial C_{X_j} \over \partial w_k} $$

 In some cases the $1 \over m$, which scales the learning rate with batch size, can be ommitted.
 A complete iteration over all training data trough batches is called an **epoch**.

+Trough the example of cross entropy, we looked at how a single neuron learns but calculating the same way how an entire network learns is not efficient.
+All forward paths would need to be distangled and summed up several times.
+It would basically mean recalculating every subtree every time it shows up after a perceptron as we step trough the graph.
+Instead more efficient algorithms can be used which move backward, reusing already computed results.

-Backprograpagation is the algorithm used in training, specifically for calculating $\partial C \over \partial w$  and $\partial C \over \partial b$ from equations (7.2) and (7.3) respectively for a multi layer neural network.
+**Backprograpagation** is the algorithm used in training, specifically for calculating $\partial C \over \partial w$  and $\partial C \over \partial b$ from equations (7.2) and (7.3) respectively for a multi layer neural network.

 ### **7.3.1 Assumptions of backpropagatation**